 Funded by: Innovate UK

-The project addresses the causes of reoffending through data analytics, predictive behavior recognition, and tailored interventions, aiming to reduce reoffending rates by targeting individuals at high risk.
+The project addresses the causes of reoffending through data analytics, predictive behavior recognition, and tailored interventions, aiming to reduce reoffending rates by targeting high-risk individuals and providing timely support.

 Release on temporary licence (ROTL) provides eligible people currently in prison the opportunity to prepare for resettlement in the community through day or overnight release.
 The intended impact of ROTL is to reduce reo...